 All task planning experiments were conducted on an Intel Core i9 CPU and NVIDIA RTX 6000 GPUs.
-We employed GPT-40 for the multimodal LLM with temperature 0.0 and used the Fast Downward planner as the symbolic PDDL planner.
+We employed GPT-40 for the multimodal LLM and used the Fast Downward planner as the symbolic PDDL planner.
 We conducted PDDL task planning experiments in three well-known IPC domains by modifying their problem complexities [29]: Barman-new, Blocksworld-new, and Gripper-new.